TahlonBrahic/Pingo/README.md

 # Pingo
-A game that I made in the PyGame module.
-Credits to Tech with Tim for the tutorial.
+This is a simple sidescrolling game created in Python with the pygame module.